Smoke alarms save lives in Overland Park every year. In your home they should be placed:

 Children playing with matches, lighters and fires cause deaths and injuries every year.
 Young children are most likely to start fires inside the home.
 The following safety tips will help your children understand the danger of playing with fire:

-Before permitting your child to sleep over at a friend’s house, make sure they have an escape plan in case of a fire and run through the NFPA’s sleepover checklist in case of a fire while you’re not there.
+Before permitting your child to sleep over at a friend’s house, make sure they have an escape plan in case of a fire.

 Adults 65 years and older are more likely to die in a fire.
 Older people can reduce their risk of death and injury by following these steps from the National Fire Protection Association: